ohnotnow/dep-sandbox/README.md

 security add-generic-password -U -s ds-registry -a composer.fluxui.dev -w
 ```

 Run without a value, it prompts with hidden input.
-If you already have the credentials in environment variables from an older setup, you can pass them directly, and this is safe for shell history because history stores the unexpanded variable names:
+If you already have the credentials in environment variables, you can safely pass them directly:

 ```bash
 security add-generic-password -U -s ds-registry -a composer.fluxui.dev -w "${FLUX_USERNAME}:${FLUX_LICENSE_KEY}"
 ```

-Never paste the literal values inline, those do land in history.
-Once the keychain entry exists, delete the old `export` lines from your shell config.

 On Linux there is no `security` command; swap the lookup in the profile's `credential_capture` block for your secret store of choice (`secret-tool`, `pass`, or any of the backends in nono's [credential injection docs](https://nono.sh/docs/cli/features/credential-injection#linux)).